nunit/docs/docs/articles/nunit-engine/Getting-Started.md

 ## Packages

-The NUnit Engine can be found in the (NUnit.Engine NuGet Package)[https://www.nuget.org/packages/NUnit.Engine/].
-It is also included within the .zip file found in (nunit-console repository)[https://github.com/nunit/nunit-console/releases] releases.
+The NUnit Engine can be found in the [NUnit.Engine NuGet Package](https://www.nuget.org/packages/NUnit.Engine/).
+It is also included within the .zip file found in [nunit-console repository](https://github.com/nunit/nunit-console/releases]) releases.

 ## Using the API
 The `TestEngineActivator` class is first used to obtain an instance of the engine.
 Tests are specified inside a `TestPackage`, which can contain one or many different test assemblies.
 Settings related to how the tests should be run are attached to the test package.

 Once a test package has been created, the engine can generate an instance of an `ITestRunner`, which will be constructed to reflect the structure of your test package.

 Finally, `Run` can be called on the `ITestRunner`, to run tests in the specified package.
-This will return an `XmlNode` which contains the results of the test run, in the standard (NUnit Test Results)[xref:?] format.
+This will return an `XmlNode` which contains the results of the test run, in the standard [NUnit Test Results](xref:TestResultXMLFormat) format.

 The following example shows the simplest path of how to get a copy of the engine, create a runner and run tests using the interfaces: